-The present paper extends the results of [2] in two directions.
+The present paper extends the aforementioned results in two directions.
 On the one hand, we consider language equations with one-sided concatenation and all Boolean operations, and on the other hand we consider additional decision problems, like determining the existence of least/greatest solutions and the cardinality of the solution set.
 All these problems turn out to be EXPTIME-complete for language equations with one-sided concatenation and any set of available Boolean operations between $\{\cup\}$ and $\{\cup, \cap, \neg\}$.

 After a preliminary section in which we give the relevant definitions, we first concentrate in Section 3 on showing the EXPTIME upper-bounds for the mentioned decision problems in the case of the most general type of one-sided equations where all Boolean operations are available.
 This is done by translating language equations into a special kind of looping tree automata, showing a 1-1-relationship between the solutions of the equation and the runs of the corresponding automaton, and then characterizing the relevant properties of solution sets by decidable properties of the automaton.
 Thus, we have a uniform approach for solving all decision problems by one automaton construction.
 The decision procedures for the respective problems only differ in what property of the constructed automaton must be decided.
+Furthermore, this construction implies an easy proof of the regularity of unique, least and greatest solutions of such language equations, as well as an effective construction of finite automata for these solutions.

-In Section 4, we then show the EXPTIME lower-bounds for the mentioned decision problems in the case of one-sided language equations with union: the reduction is from the intersection emptiness problem for deterministic looping tree automata, whose EXPTIME-completeness easily follows from the EXPTIME-completeness of the same problem for deterministic top-down tree automata on finite trees [20, 2].
+In Section 4, we then show the EXPTIME lower-bounds for the mentioned decision problems in the case of one-sided language equations with union: the reduction is from the intersection emptiness problem for deterministic looping tree automata, whose EXPTIME-completeness easily follows from the EXPTIME-completeness of the same problem for deterministic top-down tree automata on finite trees [35, 2].
 Again, the hardness proofs are uniform: one reduction shows hardness of all decision problems under consideration.

-2 Preliminaries
+2. Preliminaries

-In this section, we first introduce the languages equations investigated in this paper, and show that they can be transformed into a simpler normal form.
+In this section, we first introduce the language equations investigated in this paper, and show that they can be transformed into a simpler normal form.
 Then, we introduce some notions regarding automata working on infinite trees, which will be important for showing both the upper and the lower complexity bounds.

-2.1 Language equations with one-sided concatenation
+2.1.
+Language equations with one-sided concatenation

-For a fixed alphabet Σ , we consider systems of equations of the following general form:
+For a fixed finite alphabet Σ , we consider systems of equations of the following general form:

-$$\psi_1(X_1, \dots, X_n) = \xi_1(X_1, \dots, X_n),$$

-$$\vdots$$

-$$\psi_m(X_1, \dots, X_n) = \xi_m(X_1, \dots, X_n),$$
+$$\begin{cases} \psi_1(X_1, \dots, X_n) = \xi_1(X_1, \dots, X_n), \\ \vdots \\ \psi_m(X_1, \dots, X_n) = \xi_m(X_1, \dots, X_n), \end{cases}$$ (1)